Disclosure:

 In this post, I show you different ways you can hide or make your WordPress site inaccessible to users until you’re ready to go live with it.

-Also, I walk you through ways you can easily unpublish posts and pages in WordPress.
+Also, I will walk you through ways you can easily unpublish posts and pages in WordPress.

 1. Set up the Coming Soon Page

-This page allows you to work on your blog on the back end without revealing ongoing progress to the public.
-During maintenance mode, people who visit your blog will see a customized landing page.
+This page enables you to work on your blog’s back end without revealing ongoing progress to the public.
+During maintenance mode, visitors to your blog will see a customized landing page.

 The good news is that you don’t need to create this page yourself; a few WordPress plugins automatically enable the page.